Real, Unbiased MLM Reviews from an Ex-MLMer

 So this is where self-awareness comes into play:

 If you’d rather fight a Grizzly bear than try to recruit and sell the dream to your friends and family, you better stay the hell away from network marketing.

-From my own experience, there’s just something f*cked up about turning every form of social interaction into an opportunity to build your team.
+Or is there something really f*cked up about turning every form of social interaction into an opportunity to “build your team”?

-Being passionate and having a true desire to help others achieve their goals is awesome.
+Being passionate and having a true desire to help yourself and others achieve their goals is awesome.